In spite of key injuries, the Seahawks played inspired — and tightened their defense — vs. 49ers

 In that stretch, this wasn’t just a statement game for the defense, it was a manifesto.
 As Bobby Wagner — a whirling dervish of manic energy during the week, and throughout the game — said, “I just felt like we need to stop talking and just do the work and let our play show.
 I felt like we were a lot more aggressive.”

 Sure, some of that redemptive narrative for the defense was diluted by a fourth-quarter regression that flashed back all too vividly to the rest of the season.
-With Garoppolo sent to the locker room from an ankle injury, backup quarterback Nick Mullen shredded the Seattle defense for 238 yards and three fourth-quarter touchdowns.
+With Garoppolo sent to the locker room from an ankle injury, backup quarterback Nick Mullens shredded the Seattle defense for 238 yards and three fourth-quarter touchdowns.

 But the 49ers could never make it a one-score game, and so coach Pete Carroll seized upon the progress and not what he termed “our whole fourth-quarter thing again.”